Denial vs Peace of Mind

 And then the purge that always followed the binge would begin.
 I’d get busy on my daily detox … exercise, water, green tea, papaya, avocado, grapefruit, red onions, beet root, garlic, etc etc

-Until at around 2 or 3 pm that voice would chime in …
+Until at around 2 or 3 pm when that voice would chime in …

 you’re not so bad…